budgefeeney/amixtureofmusings/posts/2016-05-19-associated-types-and-haskell.md

  * There is a family of types that implement `MyInterface`
  * `genericFunc` will return a value of a single, specific type in that family[[1]](#fn1)
- * `callGenericFunc` must be able to handle any value in that family, regardless of its underlying representation (i.e. it must be polymorphic)
+ * `callGenericFunc` must be able to handle a value of any type in the `MyInterface` family, regardless of the underlying representation (i.e. it must be polymorphic)
  * It is `genericFunc` that chooses the particular type.

 The following Haskell code looks very similar: